-Dale is editor and co-author of books including Parenting Beyond Belief, Raising Freethinkers, Voices of Unbelief and the forthcoming Atheism For Dummies (2013).
+Dale is editor and author of books including Parenting Beyond Belief, Raising Freethinkers, Voices of Unbelief and Atheism For Dummies.
 He presents workshops for nontheistic parents across the United States and was named 2008 Harvard Humanist of the Year.
 Dale created Foundation Beyond Belief in 2009 and launched the charitable giving program in 2010.

 He lives in Atlanta with his wife Becca, an elementary educator, and their three kids.

 Bridget Gaudette has worked in the nonprofit sector since receiving her graduate degree in public administration (focusing on nonprofit management).
-She interned for the American Lung Association as a Development Coordinator and then focused on assisting humanist and atheist groups.
-Bridget is a former Foundation Beyond Belief intern and co-founded Secular Woman, Inc. In her free time Bridget blogs about her experiences as a black atheist, being an ex-Jehovah’s Witness and humanism at EmilyHasBooks.com.
-Originally from Kansas, Bridget and her husband currently reside in Orlando, Florida.
+She interned for Foundation Beyond Belief focusing on membership and the American Lung Association as a Development Coordinator.
+At the same time, she was also assisting humanist and atheist groups with their development.
+Bridget is the Executive Director for the Humanists of Florida Association and author of the upcoming book Grieving for the Living: Effects of Disownment in Adulthood.
+Originally from Kansas, Bridget and her husband currently reside in Durham, NC.

 Media Relations Coordinator